 A new, if selectively applied, normative approach became apparent in a 2018 report commissioned by French President Emmanuel Macron entitled The Restitution of African Cultural Heritage: Towards a New Relational Ethics and colloquially known as the Sarr/Savoy report after its two authors.
 Strongly influenced by critical cultural studies, the report is strikingly forthright.
 It argues that colonial acquisitions of cultural heritage should be considered as ‘transgressive acts, which no juridical, administrative, cultural or economic apparatus would be capable of legitimising.’
 This includes not only material seized during warfare, but also ethnographic, scientific and missionary acquisitions, as, in the prevailing conditions, the authority of ‘the White man’ and his capacity to punish made genuine consent impossible regardless of recompense paid.
 It makes clear that no reflection on the appropriation of these objects can be disentangled from colonization and ongoing structural inequalities between the global North and South.
 Enjoyment of these objects in so-called universal museums is a form of knowledge and ‘cannot simply be reserved to the inheritors of an asymmetrical history, to the benefactors of an excess of privilege and mobility.’
 The report demands the return of all objects in French museums (excluding private collections) belonging to Benin, Cameroon, Senegal and Mali, asserting that this restitution should be permanent, swift, extensive and essentially unconditional.
 The return of collections should form a first and highly symbolic act of a ‘new relational ethics’ among equals.

 The report has prompted calls for a collective European responsibility to find a policy on return and to set standards on a supranational level.
 It is characteristic of a greater European willingness to return heritage.
 For example, Germany has formed a Contact Point for Collections from Colonial Contexts where interested parties can make claims for objects looted in the era of Weltpolitik; French museums have returned heritage like El Hadj Oumar Tall’s sabre to Senegal and 26 thrones and statutes from the Kingdom of Dahomey to Benin; and the Dutch government made a decision in 2021 to return unconditionally objects removed from former colonies.
-As Charlotte Joy notes in one of the works under review, when global injustices are so vast, there is something intuitively appealing about claims that can be ‘contained and distilled into the reckoning over an object or site’ (p.
+As Charlotte Joy notes in one of the works under review (Heritage Justice), when global injustices are so vast, there is something intuitively appealing about claims that can be ‘contained and distilled into the reckoning over an object or site’ (p.
 2).
+This book, in addition to Dan Hick’s The Brutish Museums and Geoffrey Robertson’s Who Owns History? makes clear that these museums are faced with a choice of decolonization of their holdings or ongoing complicity in imperial plunder.
+This essay shows how decolonisation can be understood as a form of TJ for both historical and continuing harm.
+It argues that TJ principles of equality and social justice must enjoy priority over universal asthethic arguments that justify retention of tangible heritage, while TJ furthermore offers diagnostic tools to situate restitution within broader debates around identity and decolonization.

 <a>Restitution as a Form of Transitional Justice